wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/configuring-identity-server-for-ob.md

 14. Configure the following tags regarding Account consents:

-    - `single_acc_no_retrieval_validation.enable`: If enabled, the request permission validation is performed against the account ID by the bank back end.
-If disabled, request validation happens against the consent ID by WSO2 Open Banking Berlin Toolkit.
+    - `single_acc_no_retrieval_validation.enable`: If enabled, the permission validation will be performed against the account ID by WSO2 Open Banking Berlin Toolkit.
+If disabled, the permission validation happens against the consent ID by WSO2 Open Banking Berlin Toolkit.
+Also, when disabled, the account ID validation should be performed by the bank backend.
     - `freq_per_day`: Configure minimum frequency per day for recurring consents.
 For more details, see [Types of consents](../try-out/account-information-service-flow.md#types-of-consents)
     - `valid_until_date_cap.enable`: To enable the feature that provides the accounts consents a fixed amount of days